 A landing page is not a web page.
 Say it with me…a landing page is not a web page.
 The sole purpose of a landing page is to convert visitors into a lead, or a lead into a customer, or a customer into an evangelist for your company.
 A landing page must convert.
 If your visitors aren’t converting on your landing page, you could be making any of the common mistakes listed below.
 The good news is that they’re easy to fix.
 Here are the 5 reasons your landing page isn’t converting:

 If your website is getting traffic and your paid ads are getting impressions, but you’re not seeing visitors to your landing page, you probably need a better call to action.
 A good call to action (CTA) must show your customer “What’s in it for me?” immediately.
 What are their pain points and how can you fix them?
 And even more importantly…what do you want them to do about it?

 Furthermore, if your visitors can’t find your CTA, they’re never going to find out what’s in it for them.
-Be sure that CTA’s not only contained clear, urgent, exclusive value propositions, but that they also stand out in ads or on your landing page.
+Be sure that CTA’s not only contained clear, urgent, exclusive value propositions but also stand out in ads or landing pages.
 Make them the dominant image, use contrasting colors, always make them clickable, and make sure they stay above the fold.

 Giving Them An Escape Route

 Notice that nobody calls it an “intersection page” or a “runway page.”
 That’s because once a customer gets there, we don’t want them going anywhere else…even back to our webpage (that is until they’ve filled out our smart form and become a conversion).
 Cloning the style, color scheme, and layout of your main web page is a good strategy for a landing page as long as navigation options are removed.